 As a 'Maths No Problem' Accredited School we are proud to offer Maths No Problem Open Days to share our practice and success.
 Please contact us for further information about the next planned event which is on 19th November 2019.
+Future dates are on 17th March 2020 and 16th June 2020.
 Read more about our journey by clicking on the logo below and take a look at our Maths curriculum page.

 Please click on this link to register your place.

 Maths No Problem Website Additional information for parents Enrichment activities for students